wehlutyk/thesis/content/4-discussion.md

 Higher levels of interactive normativity will likely involve yet larger timescales [a point that could be related to multi-scale complexity matching in conversations, @abney_complexity_2014].

 @dale_self-organization_2014 provide a review of the empirical work that has already been done in (not exclusively enactive) dynamical approaches to interaction.
-At the level of simple interactions, promising applications have been made through software implementations:
+At the level of simple interactions, promising applications have been made with software implementations:
 @botelho_software_2015, for instance, develop software agents endowed with inherent goals, such that they could have a very simple but endogenous notion of meaning;
 @froese_dynamically_2013 further illustrate the dynamical coupling of maximally simple software agents that manage to collectively solve a task precisely (and only) thanks to their coupling (similar to what the perceptual crossing paradigm explores with human subjects).
 Now as regards language itself, the approach evidently needs to be much further developed and empirically explored.
 The problem seems tractable however, as the mysterious aspects of meaningful interaction are already part of the simpler levels of interaction that the current theory convincingly accounts for.

-We also note that the general approach of expanding normativity levels on top of the previous levels is promising in yet another aspect: on the enactive account, the grammar of a particular language as it is classically understood (i.e. structured utterances with phonetics, phonology, morphology and syntax in English or Spanish for instance -- leaving aside semantics and pragmatics since they are closer to meaning, which is accounted for across levels) could correspond to a particular expansion of normativity levels that differs from that of another language.
+Finally, let us note that the general approach of expanding normativity levels on top of the previous levels provides a natural continuity between language and other social interactions broadly construed, a property that is relevant when comparing meanings and interactions across languages.
-In particular, if the grammar-related normativity levels differ, the levels above and below will also, a fact that could correspond to the different types of agency, and of interaction, afforded by different languages.
-Any speaker who is fluent enough in more than one language has experienced the change in the way social interactions feel and unfold when switching from one language to another (the effect is strongest when using different languages with the same person).
+Any speaker who is fluent enough in more than one language has experienced the change in the way social interactions feel and unfold when switching from one language to another (the effect is strongest when using different languages with the same interlocutor).
-English and Spanish for instance afford different types of interactions, as one constrains meanings differently than the other, each language implicitly expressing a particular set of relationships and making it necessary to spell out other parts more explicitly.
+English and Spanish, for instance, afford different types of interactions: each language constrains meanings differently than the other;
+one language will implicitly express a particular set of connotations that the other does not, such that it is necessary to spell out those connotations explicitly when translating one language into the other.
-In the words of @evans_your_2011, who details this link between a language and social interaction:
+In the words of @evans_your_2011, who studies this link between a language and social interaction:
 "Languages differ not so much in what you can say as in what you must say" [-@evans_your_2011 p.
 70].
+One could go as far as saying that speaking another language is not so much a different encoding or a different set of rules, it is a different way of being.
+Now on the enactive account, the grammar of a particular language as it is classically understood (i.e. structured utterances with phonetics, phonology, morphology and syntax in English or Spanish) could correspond to a particular expansion of normativity levels that differs from that of another language.
+In particular, if the grammar-related normativity levels differ, the levels above and below will also, a fact that could correspond to the different types of agency and interaction afforded by different languages.
-The enactive account of social interaction provides a natural continuity between a particular language and the type of agency that goes with it, and one can expect this type of phenomenon to be explicable once the theory has been further fleshed out.
+One can thus expect the different feel of different languages to be explicable through such a continuity of language and agency, once the theory has been further fleshed out.

 ### Applied to cultural attraction

 Compared to Relevance Theory, the Enactive approach starts from radically simpler types of interaction, and relies neither on a capacity for symbolic processing nor on internal representations of the environment.
 This makes the approach slightly more involved to present than Relevance Theory.
-In spite of their differences, both approaches provide a notion of relevance or value to the individual, which is then used to ground a notion of meaning (be it linguistic or not).
+In spite of their differences, both approaches build on a notion of relevance or value to the individual, and use it to ground a notion of meaning (be it linguistic or not).
 Unlike RT, the enactive notion of meaning exists even in the most basic types of interaction an organism can have with its environment.

 The two approaches can be seen as starting from different descriptive levels and building what is missing for an account of meaning (though this characterisation does not exhaust their differences):
 RT starts with representations and symbolic processing, which are implementable in bodies (by following the model of computers) and come already structured in similar ways to language, and constructs on top of those a notion of meaning, with a corresponding interpretation procedure (inference), that is subtle and flexible enough to apply to fuzzy cases like poetry or loose language.
 The Enactive approach starts from an embodied and dynamic notion of meaning, which by definition exists for all organisms and need not be inferred, but comes without any particular structure;
-this approach then builds its account of language by detailing how interaction (and thus meaning) can become increasingly structured through a series of emerging levels of interactive normativity.
+it then builds its account of language by detailing how interactions (and thus meaning) can become increasingly structured through a series of emerging levels of interactive normativity.
-^[In doing so, it also provides a partial account of the phenomenology of meaning, something that RT can only provide through a definition of the exact content of representations, and a mechanism for how they represent that content.
+^[In doing so, it also provides a partial account of the phenomenology of meaning, something that RT can only provide through a definition of the exact content of representations and a mechanism for how they represent that content.
-For more details, see again @hutto_radicalizing_2013 on the hard problem of content.
+For more details, see again @hutto_radicalizing_2013 on the Hard Problem of Content.
 @harvey_content_2015 also provides a useful discussion of that question.
 ]
-Unlike RT, it does not (yet) provide a clear way to compare meanings across interactive situations, as its very definition of meaning is intrinsically related to the subtle differences of dynamics in different interations.
+Unlike RT, it does not yet provide a clear way to compare meanings across interactive situations, as its very definition of meaning is intrinsically related to the subtle differences of dynamics in different interactions.
 In RT, that work is theoretically done by the notion of representation (or more precisely, the informative intention that is inferred and represented), although in practice much remains to be defined to directly compare representations between each other.
-In its current state, the Enactive approach is applicable to much simpler interactions than those tackled by RT, as more experimental work is needed to confirm the higher-level details.
+In its current state, the Enactive approach is applicable to much simpler interactions than those tackled by RT, as more experimental work is needed to confirm the higher-level parts of the theory.

 This finally brings us back to the usefulness of both these approaches for CAT.
-Without he does not flesh out the connection, @sperber_explaining_1996 refers repeatedly to RT as an important tool to understand the role of interpretation in the epidemiology of representations;
+First, let us note that @sperber_explaining_1996 refers repeatedly to RT as an important tool to understand the role of interpretation in the epidemiology of representations.
-indeed, the information-processing account provided by RT fits well with the representational foundation of CAT.
+Indeed, while he does not flesh out the connection in more detail, the information-processing account provided by RT fits well with the representational foundation of CAT and of our own experimental approach.
-But the fact that CAT is formulated in terms of representations is not necessarily a theoretical constraint to integrate it with an enactive approach to meaning: similarly to what we argued above for RT, information-processing can be seen as a particular starting point for the description with no strong import for the ontology of what is being transmitted or evolved, ^[Indeed, @sperber_explaining_1996 [p.
-135, footnote 40] explains that his view of the content of concepts (which we can assume to be close enough to the content of a representation) is influenced by @millikan_language_1984, which is quite close to non-representational views of content [@harvey_content_2015].
+But the fact that CAT is formulated in terms of representations is not necessarily a theoretical constraint to integrate it with an enactive approach to meaning: similarly to what we argued above for RT, information-processing can be seen as no more than a particular descriptive starting point, with no strong import for the ontology of what is being transmitted or evolved, ^[Indeed, @sperber_explaining_1996 [p.
+135, footnote 40] explains that his view of the content of concepts (which we can assume to be close enough to the content of a representation) is influenced by @millikan_language_1984, which is not so far from non-representational views of content [@harvey_content_2015].
 ]
 and we see no reason to consider a priori that the two approaches would be incompatible.